Uttamkumar05072023/Resume-Skill-Extractor/README.md

 ## 🛠️ Getting Started

-### Important Note
-This is a boilerplate template.
-Do not push directly to this repository.
-Instead:
-1. Fork this repository to your GitHub account
-2. Clone your forked repository
-3. Create a new repository for your project
-4. Push your code to your new repository

 ### Environment Variables

 Both frontend and backend use environment variables for configuration.
 Create the following `.env` files: